By Stephen Walton © 2012

 If you have not yet read our condensed definitions of the other parenting styles, we strongly suggest you read them prior to attempting to define your own parenting style.

-The following link options will guide you in your journey
+The following the link options below will guide you in your journey

 For references in the above article go to: